Gulliver's Travels: Misogyny

-This commentary of Deborah Needleman Armintor relies upon the way that the giant women do with Gulliver as they please, in much the same way as one might play with a toy, and get it to do everything one can think of.
+This commentary of Deborah Needleman Armintor relies on the giant women doing with Gulliver as they please, in much the same way as one might play with a toy, and get it to do everything one can think of.
 Armintor's comparison focuses on the pocket microscopes that were popular in Swift's time.
-She talks about how this instrument of science was transitioned to something toy-like and accessible, so it shifted into something that women favored, and thus men lost interest.
+She talks about how this instrument of science evolved into something toy-like and accessible, so it shifted into something that women favored, and thus men lost interest.
 This is similar to the progression of Gulliver's time in Brobdingnag, from man of science to women's plaything.